unindented/azure-pipelines-tasks/README.md

 # Azure Pipelines Tasks

-Some random VSTS/ADO tasks for my own use:
+Some random VSTS/ADO tasks for my own perusal:

 - [`PostToobigResults`](./src/PostToobigResults): Task to post [`toobig`](https://github.com/unindented/toobig) results as a comment in a PR.